 Squid Game spoilers follow.

-Squid Game is streaming now on Netflix.
+Squid Game is now available to watch on Netflix.